ArhasGH/RiggingTools/README.md

     Importing and Exporting nurbs curves;
     Create a Nurbs Curve and click Save.
-    To load, simply click on the curve in the list and hit Import.
+    To load, simply click on the curve in the list and hit Create.
-    To delete a stored curve right click and hit delete.
+    Names for the created control should work as well.
+Should also be self explanatory You can set the mode via the dropdown menu, to automatically have the created curved be grouped To delete a stored curve right click and hit delete.
-    Test Btn is well, just for testing smth, shouldn't do anything interesting for now
+    To rename, right click and hit rename, a name has to be provided.
-    Commands tab is doing absolutely nothing as of right now.
+    Commands and Options tab are doing absolutely nothing as of right now.
     Docking should work, also try closing, reopening and scaling the window.
-    Names for the created control should work as well.
-Should also be self explanatory You can zoom by pressing +/- while the list of Controls is in focus, don't ask why, I was just bored
+    You can zoom by pressing +/- while the list of Controls is in focus, don't ask why, I was just bored